edisonlee0212/rhizomorph/README.md

 ![Pic9](/Resources/GitHub/Picture9.png?raw=true "Pic9")

+### Step 4: Generate meshes:
-### 4. Click "Generate Meshes" button in EcoSysLab Layer panel and navigate to scene panel you will see the mesh for tree is generated.
+Click "Generate Meshes" button in EcoSysLab Layer panel and navigate to scene panel you will see the mesh for tree is generated.

 ![Pic10](/Resources/GitHub/Picture10.png?raw=true "Pic10")

+### Step 5: OBJ export:
-### 5. To export mesh as OBJ, select (either from Entity Explorer panel or directly click the object in scene panel) the target entity named "Branch Mesh" as one of the children of "Butter" entity which contains the MeshRenderer that provides the rendering for branches.
+To export mesh as OBJ, select (either from Entity Explorer panel or directly click the object in scene panel) the target entity named "Branch Mesh" as one of the children of "Butter" entity which contains the MeshRenderer that provides the rendering for branches.
 Find the Temporary Mesh button which links to the branch mesh asset, double click it and it will show up in the Asset Inspector panel.
 You can then click Export as OBJ button to save branch mesh as OBJ on your disk.

 ![Pic11](/Resources/GitHub/Picture11.png?raw=true "Pic11")

+### Step 6: OBJ export (Continued):
-### 6. You can export branch mesh, root mesh, and foliage mesh, but not fine root mesh.
+You can export branch mesh, root mesh, and foliage mesh, but not fine root mesh.
 The fine root mesh is not stored as triangular mesh, but curves that is expand to mesh with geometry shader within the framework on GPU.
 Here's a screenshot of what does exported meshes look like in MeshLab:

 ![Pic12](/Resources/GitHub/Picture12.png?raw=true "Pic12")